fujitake/vantiq-related/vantiq-external-services-integration/docs/en/vantiq-aws-dynamodb.md

 #### For configuring TTL
 In the case of DynamoDB, records cannot be deleted in bulk.
 Set the TTL to have unnecessary records deleted periodically.
-The following code example calculates the unix epoch time 30 days after the current date and adds it as a `ttl` column.
+The following code example calculates the unix epoch time which points to 30 days after the current timestamp and adds as `ttl`.
 It is necessary to configure the TTL accordingly on the DynamoDB side.

 ```vail
 var ttl = now().plusMillis(30 days)